chieutrangg/chieutrangg/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more and learning by doing
-- ⚡ Fun fact: I love to draw, playing games and cat
+- ⚡ Fun fact: I love to draw, playing games and kalimba

 ### Connect with me: